greenpau/caddy-authorize/README.md

 }
 ```

-The `token_name` indicates the name of the token to be searched in the token
-sources.
-By default, it allows `jwt_access_token` and `access_token`.

-The `token_secret` is the password for symmetric algorithms.
-If the secret
-is not provided in the configuration, it can be passed via environment
-variable `JWT_TOKEN_SECRET`.

-The `set auth url <path>` is the URL a user gets redirected to when a token is
-invalid.

-The `access_list` is the series of entries defining how to authorize claims.
+The `allow` and `deny` directives are the series of entries defining how to
-In the above example, the plugin authorizes access for the holders of "roles"
+authorize claims.
+In the above example, the plugin authorizes access
-claim where values are any of the following: "anonymous", "guest", "admin".
+for the holders of "roles" claim where values are any of the
+following: "anonymous", "guest", "admin".

 [:arrow_up: Back to Top](#table-of-contents)

 ## Token Discovery

+The `crypto key token name <NAME>` indicates the name of the token to be
+searched in the token sources.
+By default, it is set to `jwt_access_token`
+and `access_token`.

 The `set token sources` configures where the plugin looks for an authorization
 token.
 By default, it looks in Authorization header, cookies, and query